 It’s probably time to rest your feet by now, so grab a drink at one of Melbourne’s rooftop bars.
-Rooftop Bar is a short walk from the library, or Loop Bar or Good Heavens are also good options nearby.
+Rooftop Bar is a short walk from the library, or Loop Bar or Good Heavens are good options a few blocks further.

 As the sun starts to go down, head up to the Skydeck at Eureka Tower.
-At 285 metres, you’ll get fantastic views of the city’s sparkling lights.
+At 285 metres high, you’ll get fantastic views of the city’s sparkling lights.

 5 day Melbourne itinerary: Day 2